Meet the Past Winners of the Scribendi Community Leadership Scholarship

 If it's inspiration you're looking for, read all about our past winners below, and find out more about the great things these student leaders are doing for their communities.

-Spring 2016 Winner – Deysi Barzallo
+Summer 2016 Winner – Deysi Barzallo

 A freshman studying social work at Manhattanville College in Purchase, New York, Deysi Barzallo is an advocate for the Latino community who is passionate about resolving the issues it faces.
 "A community leader brings together a support system and creates a cohort of different backgrounds," she says.
 Through her volunteer efforts, Deysi seeks to embody this vision.